Hello and welcome.

 Just let go of any stress or tension you're holding on to.

-Just release into this moment,
+Just release into this moment.

-And now we'll start the technique.
+And now we'll start.

-So just cross your arms over your chest,
+So just cross your arms over your chest.

-Now just allow your hands to rest here softly.
+Just allow your hands to rest here softly.

-Beautiful hug just for you.
+Just for you.

-Breathe in,
+Breathe in.

 And a slow breath out,

-Letting go,
+Letting go.

 Softening into this moment.